Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 To catch the eyes of passing hummingbirds, tie bright red or orange ribbons anyplace near flowers or feeders.
 Surveyors tape is perfect for the task as it is easily available, comes in bright colors, and is made of durable plastic.

 Tie it to your feeder pole or somewhere like a fence post to attract the hummingbird’s attention.
-The bright colors and whimsical movement will lure the birds into taking a closer look, finding your feeders and flowering gardens when they arrive, giving them a reason to stay in your yard.
+The bright colors will lure the birds into taking a closer look.
+Then, finding your feeders and flowering gardens when they arrive, they’ll have plenty of reasons to stay in your yard.
+Just be sure to double-check that the materials you add to your yard are safe for hummingbirds and all your local wildlife.

 2. Tempt with homemade nectar